mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 **Question:** Roshi?
 I still don’t understand where it says, “The Governor said, ‘The Buddhist Law and the Law of Kings are the same.’”

-**Katagiri:** The teacher’s understanding is the Buddhist Law.
+**Katagiri Roshi:** The teacher’s understanding is the Buddhist Law.
 The Buddhist Law doesn’t mean some teaching apart from human life.
 It’s connected to human life.
 So Lu P’i, and governors, including Hsueh Zen Master, are nothing but the beings which are in the bustling marketplace.
 Nevertheless, right in the midst of the bustling marketplace, we have to understand the Buddha Law.
 So Buddha Law and also the Law of Kings is the same thing.

 #### 1:05:31

 **Question:** Hojo-san, did I understand correctly a phrase which you said a few times, “You need a boss”?

-**Katagiri:** Both.
+**Katagiri Roshi:** Both.

 **Question:** Oh, I misheard you.

-**Katagiri:** Oh, I see.
+**Katagiri Roshi:** Oh, I see.
 B-o-t-h, not b-o-s-s. *[Laughter.]*

 #### 1:58:02 end of recording